Thermal Relief Pad Design for PCB Layouts

 A thermal relief pad should be used anytime the lead of a thru-hole part is connected to a negative plane.
 The number and width of the spokes in a thermal relief pad should be based on the power requirements for that pin.
 For instance, a power pin that needs a 40 mil trace to connect to the plane would require a thermal relief pad with four 10 mil wide spokes.

-Another question that often comes up is if PCB vias require thermal relief pads.
+Another question that often comes up is if PCB vias or thermal vias require thermal relief pads.
 Remember that the purpose of a thermal relief pad is to counteract the heat-sinking behavior of thru-hole leads soldering into internal planes.
-Since a via is not getting a lead soldered into it, it typically doesn’t require a thermal performance relief pad and can have a solid connection to the plane.
+Since a via is not getting a component lead soldered into it, it typically doesn’t require a thermal performance relief pad and can have a solid connection to the plane.

 How do I create a thermal relief pad?